Grzymisława of Łuck

-Grzymisława Ingvarevna of Łuck (born probably between 1185 and 1195; died probably 8 November 1258) was a Princess of Kraków, daughter of Ingvar of Kiev, Grand Prince of Kiev and Prince of Lutsk (pl: Łuck) from the Monomakhovichi.
+Grzymisława Ingvarevna of Łuck (born probably between 1185 and 1195; died probably 8 November 1258) was a princess of Kraków.
+She was a daughter of Ingvar of Kiev, a grand prince of Kiev and prince of Lutsk (Łuck) from the Monomakhovichi branch of the Rurik dynasty.

 Life

 In 1207, Grzymisława married Leszek the White, Prince of Kraków.
 This marriage was part of Leszek's avowed policy of eastward expansion.
 After the assassination of her husband (24 November 1227), she became regent on behalf of her minor son Bolesław V the Chaste, and briefly had to endure imprisonment by Konrad I of Masovia due to territorial disputes.